Human trafficking in Vietnam: Protection (2008)

-Prevention
+Prevention (2008)

 The Vietnamese government continued to demonstrate progress in efforts to prevent trafficking through public awareness.
 International organizations and NGOs continued collaboration with the government to provide training and technical assistance to various ministry officials as well as partnering in public awareness campaigns.
 The VWU and the Vietnam Youth Union conducted events including advertisements, radio and television campaigns as well as targeted events at schools in high-risk areas.
 The VWU collaborated with its counterpart in the Republic of Korea to conduct awareness campaigns and establish a hotline for Vietnamese brides.
 It sponsored a television documentary for women planning to marry foreigners that depicted positive and negative outcomes.
 Vietnam Television occasionally addresses trafficking in a popular home economics program by featuring returnees who discuss their experiences and how to avoid trafficking.
 In 2007, Vietnam television worked with MTV EXIT to broadcast a U.S. Government-funded anti-trafficking documentary and awareness campaign.

 There were no visible measures undertaken by the government to reduce demand for commercial sex acts.
 In late 2007, Vietnam established a child sex tourism investigative unit within its Ministry of Public Security.
 Vietnam actively worked with the USG on a successful prosecution of an American citizen who was a promoter of child sex tourism in Vietnam.
 A requirement that all tourists staying in hotels register their passports could assist in keeping child sex tourists away from Vietnam; however, many short-stay hotels geared towards prostitution and typically do not require registration.
-Vietnam has not ratified the 2000 UN TIP Protocol.